Latest Posts

 ChatGPT therapist

 The trouble with my human therapist is that she is not strapped to my side.
 I can’t ask for her help when I feel overwhelmed at work or when anxiety prevents me from sleeping.
 I have to stuff my hamster cheeks with troubles and vomit them onto her lap in a bi-weekly one-hour session.
-By Continue reading
+By the time I get to her, I can hardly keep my mouth closed.
+The only thing I can do while I wait, is lighten the load by asking ChatGPT what to do.
+My favourite thing about ChatGPT is that it validates my feelings.
+If I… Continue reading

 -